prabathbr/Authorship-Identification/README.md

   7. Remove last 250 sentances to remove Gutenbury stuff such as license etc.
   8. Convert all text to lowercase

-* Generate a seperate validation dataset from another set of books = Dataset_Prepare\seperate_validation.ipynb
+Extract a seperate validation dataset from another set of books as "validation_dataset.csv".
+Script: Dataset_Prepare\seperate_validation.ipynb
   + L = 50 # length of records to be extracted
   + N = 1000 # number of records for a book
   + Extracted 4000 records in total (200 record per book (N) * 5 authors * 4 book per author)